z3dd77/TheCalculator/README.md

 In conclusion, this calculator combines tutorial-based development with personal enhancements, offering a refined and user-friendly tool for precise calculations.
 Its design and functionality strike a balance between art and science, catering to users seeking both precision and elegance in their computations.

-Link for the YouTube ide that helped me: https://youtu.be/Xp4S4KMxYJA?si=WXXuhrq2ul8l0cQa
+Link for the YouTube video that helped me: https://youtu.be/Xp4S4KMxYJA?si=WXXuhrq2ul8l0cQa